 to withdraw a previously provided consent to processing of personal information.

-Participants enrolled in clinical trials run by MAC’s clients must contact the principal investigator at their MAC research centre, who will be able to identify the participant and progress their request accordingly.
-The contact details for MAC research centres are available at the following web address: https://researchforyou.co.uk/clinical-trial-centre-locations/.
+Participants enrolled in a clinical trial should discuss any concern with their Principal Investigator, who will be able to identify the participant and progress their request accordingly.
+Principal Investigators contact details are provided in the trial specific information leaflet, or they can be contacted via the MAC trial site.
+Contact details for MAC trial sites are available at the following web address: https://researchforyou.co.uk/clinical-trial-centre-locations/.

 Considerations When Online